bachtran09/PodcastEditor/README.md

 # PodcastEditor
-A Python program that automatically edits a podcast or conversation between two people based on who is louder.
+A Python program that automatically edits a podcast or conversation between two people by combining the audio feeds and changing the video based on who is louder.

 Requirements: